Abhijit-Kumar-GitHub/DB/README.md

 - Inspired by [SQLite](https://www.sqlite.org/) architecture
 - B-Tree implementation based on Knuth's *The Art of Computer Programming*
 - Testing methodology influenced by database research papers
+- Special thanks to [Spanning Tree](https://www.youtube.com/@SpanningTree) youtube channel for amazing visualization and simplifying the complex concept of B-Trees into something so elegant and seemingly trivial.
+This [video](https://youtu.be/K1a2Bk8NrYQ?si=_M1b_Y9ngHmEGIy3
+) was the inspiration and the reason for this project.

 ---